Trek through dense rainforest and spectacular mountain terrain - from the old colonial city of Cusco to the breathtaking Inca ruins!

 Your guides will be waiting for you at the airport in Cusco, to take you to your hotel.
 Then you have a free afternoon to explore the historic town of Cusco.

-Today you will visit the Sacred Valley, gaining some insight into the Inca history.
+Today you will visit the Sacred Valley, your guide will pick you up 7,30am from the hotel, gaining some insight into the Inca history.
 Setting the scene for the days ahead, the Sacred Valley was one of the main Inca settlements with many remains left behind.
 In the afternoon you will continue to the ruins of Pisac, learning about Inca culture and explore the local handcraft market along the way.
 It's a great place to get your souvenirs!
 Finally, you will visit the Ollantaytambo ruins, built during the Inca’s heydays.
 Accommodation is in glass-roofed cabins, so that you can star gaze from the luxury of a proper bed.

 Start your hike towards the incredible Hamantay Blue Lagoon nearby.
 In the afternoon you will continue your hike down the Salkantay pass.